pmcharrison/psynet-tutorial-ismir-2025/docs/01-exercises/02-pipelines.rst

 Pipelines
 =========

-One of the key applications of PsyNet is creating data collection 'pipelines'.
+A key use case of PsyNet is creating data collection 'pipelines'.
-A pipeline is a standardized procedure that takes some stimuli as an input and produces human data as an output.
+We can define a pipeline as a standardized procedure that takes some stimuli as an input and produces human data as an output.
 For example, we might take a directory of audio files as an input and run it through a 'rating' pipeline, where participants rate the audio files for pleasantness on a scale from 1 to 5.
 When we deploy the pipeline, PsyNet handles tedious logistic details such as asset deployment and participant recruitment;
 we simply wait for the experiment to complete and then download the data.

-The purpose of this exercise is to show you how easy it is to take a pre-existing pipeline and apply it to your own stimuli.
+In PsyNet a pipeline is defined by creating an 'experiment directory', namely a folder of source code files that define the architecture and logic of an experiment.
+The most important of these files is the ``experiment.py`` file, which contains the primary logic of the experiment;
+we also have files like ``config.txt``, which contains configuration parameters, ``requirements.txt``/``constraints.txt`` which define our Python dependencies, ``Dockerfile`` which defines our system environment, and so on.

-This repository contains several example pipelines designed specifically for audio stimuli:
+For this tutorial we have prepared a collection of pipelines designed expressly for audio stimuli.
+However, it is perfectly possibly to design analogous pipelines for images, videos, or other kinds of content.

+Here's a list of those pipelines:

 - :doc:`01-simple-rating <../02-demos/01-simple-rating>`: Participants rate audio stimuli for specified attributes;
 - :doc:`02-tapping <../02-demos/02-tapping>`: Participants tap to the beat of musical stimuli;